 With longevity and fairness in mind, Dock has established the Dock Association, a non-profit decentralized organization dedicated to: overseeing the network’s roadmap, establishing and providing ongoing governance, and overseeing the promotion of the network.

 The Association is based in Switzerland, favored due to the legal clarity it offers around cryptographic tokens, such as Dock’s utility token.
-In the coming weeks and months we will hand pick council members to sit on the council's board and look after the interests of all stakeholders so expect some announcements in the near future.
+We continue to hand pick council members to sit on the council's board and look after the interests of all stakeholders so expect some announcements in the near future.
 Watch this space.